zvanderbosch/ZTF_tools/LC_Interact/README.md

 at which point you should copy and paste the web address into your favorite web browser.

-This app has the following dependecies:
+This app has the following dependencies:

 * Python 3.5 or later
 * Astropy